LiskArchive/lips/proposals/lip-Introduce_PoA_module.md

 * The `trs.params.name` property has to contain only characters from the set `[a-z0-9!@$&_.]`, must not be empty and has to be at most `MAX_LENGTH_NAME` characters long.
 * `tx.params.generatorKey` must have length 32.
 * `tx.params.blsKey` must have length 48.
-* `tx.params.proofOfPossession` must have length 192.
+* `tx.params.proofOfPossession` must have length 96.
-* The function `registerValidatorKeys(address, trs.params.proofOfPossession, trs.params.generatorKey, trs.params.blsKey)` does not return `false`, where `address` is the 20-byte address derived from `trs.senderPublicKey`.
-The function `registerValidatorKeys` is defined in the [Validators module][lip-validators-module-register-validator-keys].

 ##### Execution